What is hotel video marketing?

-Benefits of video marketing for hotels and the industry
+Benefits of video marketing for hotels

 Video marketing has a range of purposes.
 Not only is it useful for providing a quick insight into your accommodation and facilities but it can benefit your hotel in more ways than you realise.

 Improve online search visibility

 Businesses and hotels that add videos throughout their website and on blog posts are more likely to have increased visibility in search results, leading to more traffic to the site.
 Including video content in your social media marketing plan can provide further brand recognition and improved SEO (search engine optimisation) positioning in SERPs (search engine results pages).

 Reach users further along in the conversion funnel